roytanck/rt-plugin-report/README.txt

 Plugin Report uses the wordpress.org API to get information about plugins you've installed in your WordPress site.
 It can be used to spot abandoned plugins, or provide a report to your client about the "plugin health" of the site.

+== Screenshots ==

+1. Your plugin report is found under the Plugins menu, and in the Network section if your site is a multisite install.

 == Changelog ==

 = 1.1 (2019-11-23) =